Cross Channel Advertising

 Cross Channel Report

 Online advertising software supports various attribution models that allocate credit for the conversion across channels.
-Any good cross-channel marketing solution provides funnel reports that look at the various funnels, or channels, that a customer was active in before making the final purchase decision.
+Any good cross-channel marketing solution provides funnel reports that look at the various funnels or channels a customer was active in before making the final purchase decision.

 Customized funnel reports can, with limitations, spread credit for a specific conversion across multiple channels.
-So, multi channel funnel reports can credit conversions across which channels?
+So, multi-channel funnel reports can credit conversions across which channels?
 Well, all channels – Display, Connected TV/OTT, Programmatic Video, Programmatic Audio, Paid + Organic Search.
 They include all sorts of website referrals and ads that are part of custom campaigns.
-In multi channel funnel reports, what channel would not be credited with a conversion?
-Historically, there’s not a way to assess the impact of Linear TV commercials.
+In multi-channel funnel reports, what channel would not be credited with a conversion?
+Historically, there’s no way to assess the impact of Linear TV commercials.

 Omni Channel Marketing

 As mentioned above, the terms cross channel marketing and multi-channel marketing are used interchangeably, However, omnichannel marketing is typically added to the mix.

 A multi-channel strategy is a strategy that markets through multiple channels but doesn’t do anything to connect those channels.
 A multichannel marketing effort will reach out to the customer through multi-channel marketing platforms such as tablets, computers, phones and in-store.

 An advertiser may use multi-channel marketing automation that coordinates across multi-channel platforms.
 Multi-channel marketing automation can make it simpler to track the customer’s on-site activity or overall information, such as demographics and search history.